Used by the likes of Bjorn Borg and Roger Federer, there’s no doubt the Eastern forehand grip is one of the best ways to grip a racket.

-Today, we dive into the eastern forehand grip specifics, its pros and cons, its applications and of course, how to properly apply this grip.
+In this guide, we’ll dive deep into the Eastern forehand grip specifics, its pros and cons, its application, and of course, how to properly apply this grip.

 Eastern Forehand Grip History

-Also called the handshake grip for obvious reasons, this grip has notoriously been used by players wanting to give more power than spin to their forehands.
-The base stance when using this kind of grip allows you to hit the tennis ball with more force without breaking a sweat.
+Also known as the ‘handshake grip,’ the Eastern has notoriously been used by players wanting to give more power than spin to their forehands.
+When using this kind of grip, the base stance allows you to hit the tennis ball with more force without breaking a sweat.

 How Do You Hold An Eastern Forehand Grip?